-Reporting of air monitoring samples have declined each year.
+In general, reporting of air monitoring samples have declined each year.
 Due to beryllium sensitization (BeS) and chronic beryllium disease (CBD) observed in workers without exposure monitoring data, reporting organizations may need to review and update exposure sampling plans.
 In contrast, health monitoring for BeS appears to be robust, although additional medical follow-up of CBD cases would be useful.